 The pressure at which the fuel is expelled from the mechanical pump is typically limited between 4 to 10 psi.

-The common issues of a mechanical fuel pump include leakage of fuel into the crankcase due to ruptured or leaky diaphragm, vapor lock in the pump, fuel pressure drop, faulty diaphragm spring etc.
+The common issues of a mechanical fuel pump include leakage of fuel into the crankcase due to a ruptured or leaky diaphragm, vapor lock in the pump, fuel pressure drop, faulty diaphragm spring etc.

 Electric fuel pumps are designed for boosted engines such as fuel injection that require higher flow rates and pressure outputs.
 Electric fuel pumps deliver gasoline under high pressure from the gas tank to the injectors, typically ranging between 30 to 200 psi.
 Electric pumps are pusher pumps because they generate positive electrical pressure to push the fuel in fuel lines to the engine.
-The pumps are typically in-tank or externally mounted and come in variety of pumping mechanisms such as positive displacement pumps, roller vane pumps or turbine fuel systems.
+The pumps are typically in-tank or externally mounted and come in a variety of pumping mechanisms such as positive displacement pumps, roller vane pumps or turbine fuel systems.

 - Mechanism of operation

-- Instead of camshaft, electric pumps use solenoid as an electromagnetic switch to create a pull on the diaphragm and to drive fuel into the chamber.
+- Instead of the camshaft, electric pumps use solenoid as an electromagnetic switch to create a pull on the diaphragm and to drive fuel into the chamber.

-- When ignition is on, the Powertrain Control Module (PCM) of engine energizes the relay and supplies voltage to the pump which makes the motor to spin and build pressure in the fuel.
+- When the ignition is on, the Powertrain Control Module (PCM) of engine energizes the relay and supplies voltage to the pump which makes the motor to spin and build pressure in the fuel.

 - To avoid dirt or other solid contaminants clogging the injector valves, the fuel is passed through a filter before exist and is routed to the individual fuel injectors.

-- To regulate supply of fuel at proper pressure within the specifications of the engine, electric pumps are equipped with pressure regulators at the end of the fuel rail which is fixed along with the unit inside the fuel tank.
+- To regulate the supply of fuel at the proper pressure within the specifications of the engine, electric pumps are equipped with pressure regulators at the end of the fuel rail which is fixed along with the unit inside the fuel tank.

 The fuel injectors that are connected to the fuel rail remain closed until the Engine Control Unit (ECU) of the vehicle decides to send fuel into the intake manifold of multi-port fuel injection or directly to the cylinders of direct injection.

-Electric fuel pumps fail when there is fuel contamination due to dirt & rust, overheating of engine due to low fuel level, wiring problems, failed pressure gauge etc. When fuel pump fails the vehicle encounters various issues such as whining noise from the fuel tank, difficulty starting the car, loss of power while accelerating, reduced fuel efficiency etc.
+Electric fuel pumps fail when there is fuel contamination due to dirt & rust, overheating of the engine due to low fuel level, wiring problems, failed pressure gauge etc. When fuel pump fails the vehicle encounters various issues such as whining noise from the fuel tank, difficulty starting the car, loss of power while accelerating, reduced fuel efficiency etc.